cdasilvasantos/is218-group-project/files/thinkoutloud.md

 - Call of action is not straightfoward
 - Reservations should be placed right on the main image
 - Should make main image a bit transparent and add the reservation box there as well

+### Overall Thoughts
+- Design 1 was effortless and simple to understand.
+Design 2 emphazies the intended archetype we have in mind.
+Some small adjustments should be made to make Design 2 have a call to action that stands out.
+Design 2 is the choicen design for our site.